Shubham-code-web/car-price-predictor/README.md

 Note: The Gemini API calls are made directly from the client-side.
 In a production environment, it is best practice to handle API keys and calls through a secure backend server.

-📂 File Structure
+📂 File Structure:-

 The entire application is encapsulated within a single file for simplicity:

 index.html: Contains the HTML structure, the CSS styles within <style> tags (using Tailwind CSS via a CDN), and all the JavaScript logic within <script> tags.

-🔮 Future Improvements
+🔮 Future Improvements:-

 While the current version is a powerful demonstration, future enhancements could include: